jurgen-kluft/go-sensor-server/README.md

 - Every sensor is a data stream, and falls under a sensor group which is a device.
 - Data is very minimal and it should be quite easy to load/use it in a visualization tool
-- Snappy is used upon writing, and reading data to/from disk (only for files > 32 KB and header is not compressed)
+- Snappy is used upon writing, and reading data to/from disk

 ## Status